within and beyond all things,

 all our actions of body, speech and mind.

 This prayer to the Compassionate Creator is one I've being praying a lot lately.
-In fact, I've been praying it at least twice a day – and always at the same spot: beside the tree that features in the photos accompanying this post.
+In fact, I've been praying it at least twice a day – and always at the same spot: beside the tree that features in the photos of this post.
 This particular tree grows beside Minnehaha Creek, not far from my home in south Minneapolis.

-You might be wondering where this prayer comes from?
+You might be wondering where this prayer comes from.
 The short answer is that it's a version of the "Our Father" which, in large part, is Neil Douglas-Klotz's translation of the Aramaic words of Jesus.
 I say "in large part" because I have adapted it somewhat.
 Douglas-Klotz's version can be found in his book Prayers of the Cosmos: Reflections on the Original Meaning of Jesus' Words.
 It can also be found online, here.

 During my forays into this urban wilderness, I rarely encounter other people, especially in the early morning.
 I have no problem with this.
 Indeed, it appeals to me.
 I also must admit that the incongruence of my walking this dirt track in the woods dressed in my work clothes – tie, vest, and all – appeals to me.

 They are men – cultured and sensitive – who, in some inexplicable way, find themselves out of place and/or time.
 And yet they deal with this – despite feelings of trepidation and even of fear.
 They take risks, and are prepared to venture into the unknown – while all the time snappily dressed!
-So, yes, they’re definitely hero-figures for me, but not so much in an action-hero sense but rather a grounded-hero sense.
+So, yes, they are definitely hero-figures for me, but not so much in an action-hero sense but rather a grounded-hero sense.

 Without trivializing the matter, I think it is possible to ask the question: Are the things that inform and animate these rather fanciful depictions – the sense of journeying, of boundary crossing, of encountering the unexpected and unknown – are they that far removed from the often nebulous role of the chaplain?

-Do I not potentially enter a whole new world, another’s life, each and every time I enter a patient’s room?
+Deeper still: Do I not potentially enter a whole new world, another’s life, each and every time I enter a patient’s room?

 Are there not unknown and strange realities, truths, even specters that I may encounter and be asked to engage with in my pastoral interactions?